Gauge invariant approach to nonmetricity theories and the second clock effect: Weyl gauge symmetry

 \section{Weyl gauge symmetry}

-WGS or invariance under local changes of scale \cite{hobson}, is a manifest symmetry of Weyl geometry spaces.
-In reference \cite{delhom-2019} an alternative definition of generalized Weyl space is given, where the WGS property of generalized Weyl structure is made evident (definition 3 of the mentioned reference): ``A conformally generalized Weyl structure is a differentiable manifold $\cal M$ endowed with a unique torsion-free affine connection and a conformally related equivalence class of metric tensors.''
+WGS or invariance under local changes of scale \cite{hobson}, is a manifest symmetry of generalized Weyl geometry spaces $W_4$.
+In reference \cite{delhom-2019} an alternative definition of $W_4$ space is given, where the WGS is made evident (definition 3 of the mentioned reference): ``A conformally generalized Weyl structure is a differentiable manifold $\cal M$ endowed with a unique torsion-free affine connection and a conformally related equivalence class of metric tensors.''
 Here we shall give a very compact exposition of this subject.

 The geometric laws that define $W_4$ (also $\tilde W_4$ and $Z_4$), among which is the nonmetricity condition \eqref{gen-nm}, are invariant under generalized (local) Weyl rescalings or, also, Weyl gauge transformations.
 These amount to simultaneous conformal transformations of the metric\footnote{Here we assume that the conformal transformation of the metric in the Weyl gauge transformations, does not represent a diffeomorphism or, properly, a conformal isometry.
-Moreover, the spacetime coincidences or events, as well as the spacetime coordinates that label the points in spacetime, are not modified or altered by the conformal transformations in any way.} and gauge transformations of nonmetricity \cite{delhom-2019, saridakis-prd-2020}:
+Moreover, the spacetime coincidences or events, as well as the spacetime coordinates that label the points in spacetime, are not modified or altered by the conformal transformations in any way. } and gauge transformations of nonmetricity \cite{delhom-2019, saridakis-prd-2020, my-arxiv-paper}: